Corvus333-dev/SkinCancer/README.md

 ![PRC](assets/prc.png)

 ## Discussion
-Even after undersampling duplicate nevi samples, class imbalance (57.2% majority) remained substantial.
+Even after undersampling duplicate melanocytic nevi samples, class imbalance (57.2% majority) remained substantial.
-`SparseCategoricalFocalCrossentropy` improved minority-class signal recovery, while maintaining strong performance (95.3% accuracy) on the majority class.
-Despite this, clinically-critical confusion persisted between benign keratoses and melanomas, with a misclassification rate of ~15%.
-This overlap is well documented in dermoscopy, where similar confusion rates are observed among clinicians.
-Additional methods (e.g., ensembling with a binary melanoma classifier, incorporating morphological priors, etc.) would be needed to better resolve these decision boundaries.
+`SparseCategoricalFocalCrossentropy` improved minority-class signal recovery, while maintaining strong performance (0.966 F1) on the majority class.
+However, clinically-critical confusion persisted between melanomas and benign keratoses (~12%), consistent with known physician error patterns.
+The model also misclassified a subset of melanomas as melanocytic nevi (~23%), indicating that majority-class representation still dominates the loss landscape despite mitigation efforts.
+This effect is most evident for melanoma, which has inherently ambiguous morphology.
+Additional methods (e.g., ensembling with a binary melanoma classifier, incorporating morphological priors, etc.) are needed to better resolve these decision boundaries.

 `EarlyStopping` with validation-loss monitoring, dropout regularization, and weight decay reduced overfitting to the training set.
 However, extensive hyperparameter tuning and macro-F1 checkpointing introduced mild overfitting to the